 Semiconductor lasers such as FP, DFB, VCSEL and more are essential devices for regulating and improving the Internet and communication sector in the world.
 Laser’s outstanding properties such as high efficiency of the electrical energy into photons, the excellent reliability, the small footprint, the modulation bandwidth, and the low cost have made it a principle component in various communication applications.

 VCSEL or Vertical Cavity Surface Emitting Laser is one such laser that is largely used in various industrial and military applications.
 This article discusses the basics of VCSEL, including definition, working and characteristics.

 Wikipedia defines VCSEL as the type of semiconductor laser diode with laser beam emission perpendicular from the top surface, as opposed to conventional edge-emitting semiconductor lasers which emit from surfaces.

 In simple words, compared to conventional edge-emitting light diodes, VCSEL emits light or vertical beam from its top surface.

 Now let us comprehend how Vertical Cavity Surface Emitting Laser works.
 Note that, as it is challenging to cover the whole working process in detail, we have covered fundamental points only.

 A typical Vertical-Cavity Surface-Emitting Laser is made of several layers.
 The top is a layer in electrical contact for current injection.
-The next layer, i.e. the second layer, is the high reflectivity mirror with having 99% reflectivity.
-The next– the third layer is an oxide layer which develops a light-emitting window so that the light beam can be converted into a circular beam.
+The next layer, i.e. the second layer, is the high reflectivity mirror with 99% reflectivity.
+The next– the third layer is an oxide layer that develops a light-emitting window so that the light beam can be converted into a circular beam.

 Note that the bottom mirror has more reflectivity than the top mirror so that lasing light can get out from the top mirror instead of the bottom mirror.